Tax GuideAugust 12, 20256 min read

 How to Issue a 1099-NEC to a Contractor

-Paid a contractor 600 dollars or more this year?
-You probably owe them a 1099-NEC.
+Paid a contractor enough this year?
+You probably owe them a 1099-NEC: 600 dollars or more for 2025 payments, rising to 2,000 dollars for payments made in 2026.
 Here is who needs one, why you should collect a W-9 first, the two traps that cause double-reporting, and the January 31 deadline.

 If your business paid a freelancer or contractor during the year, you may owe them, and the IRS, a 1099-NEC.
 It is not complicated, but it has a deadline and a couple of traps, and getting it right starts long before tax season.
 Here is how to issue a 1099-NEC without scrambling in January.